rumashie/Database_Management_Project/README.md

 # Database Management Project
 This project focuses on designing an efficient database structure for a proposed scholarship system.
-Leveraging our knowledge of data normalization and key database management principles, we aimed to create an efficient and scalable solution.
+We aimed to create an efficient database that adheres to database management principles.

 ## Project Summary